Nadavlistingsync/human-essay-bot/chrome-extension/README.md

 - Verify your internet connection is stable
 - Check the browser console for specific error messages

-### Typing Not Working?
+### Browser Control Issues?
-- Ensure the Google Docs editor is focused
+- Ensure the extension has necessary permissions
-- Try clicking in the document area first
+- Try reloading the extension in `chrome://extensions/`
+- Check that the target elements exist on the page
+- Verify CSS selectors are correct
+- Check the browser console for error messages

+### Performance Issues?
+- The extension automatically monitors performance
-- Check that the document is not in read-only mode
+- Check the test results in the browser console
+- Use the automated testing framework to identify issues
+- Consider reducing the frequency of automated actions

 ## Support